-Due to the Covid-19 crisis, it will now be possible to submit your master thesis registration forms as PDFs per email or in person at the exam office.
+Due to the Covid-19 crisis, please now submit your master thesis registration forms as PDFs per email or in person at the exam office.
 Please remember to obtain the signatures of your supervisors before submitting to the exam office.
 The starting and submission dates will be set by the exam office, depending on when you have submitted the registration form.

 The following fact sheet provides information regarding the formalities to be observed when submitting your thesis:

 Due to the COVID-19 crisis, the b-it building is not open to students, therefore, it is not possible to submit your thesis in person.
 Please send in your thesis as a PDF per email at the latest on the date of submission.
 Remember to sign the "declaration of authorship" in the PDF version (pls. see the PDF fact sheet).
 In addition, please mail four printed copies of your thesis to the exam office postal address.
 The postal date stamp (postmark) can not be any later than your submission date.
 It is possible to submit your thesis in person during the opening hours of the exam office.

 The exam office will contact students prior to their submission date, to determine the method of submission.